stellio-hub/stellio-docs/docs/user/internal_event_model.md

 # Internal event model

-As explained in the [Getting Started page](../quick_start_guide.md), Stellio internally uses a Kafka message broker to decouple communication between the 3 main micro-services.
+As explained in the [Getting Started page](../quick_start_guide.md), Stellio internally uses a Kafka message broker to decouple communication between the 2 main micro-services.

 This communication is based on an event model inspired by the NGSI-LD API and does its best to follow the same design principles.

 Currently, the following events are flowing inside the platform:

 - Operations done on entities through the NGSI-LD API (including batch operations)
-    - Used by the search service to transparently track the temporal evolution of an entity
     - Used by the subscription service to trigger notification if there are some matching subscriptions
 - Subscriptions and notifications
-    - Subscriptions and the last notification of each subscription is kept by the entity service (so that they can be retrieved like any entity)
     - History of notifications raised for each subscription is stored by the search service
 - Identity and access management events sent by Keycloak
     - Listened by the micro-services to provision users, groups and clients, as well as their global roles and groups memberships